adolfintel/TDF/README.md

 #### Game crashes/freezes during gameplay, graphical or performance issues
 * Make sure TDF is updated to the latest version
-* Make sure you're running the latest Linux kernel and the latest version of Mesa (AMD/Intel) or the nVidia drvier.
-Ideally, if you're on an Arch-based distro, use the mesa-git package from the AUR
+* Make sure you're running the latest Linux kernel and the latest version of Mesa (AMD/Intel) or the NVIDIA driver.
+Ideally, if you're on an Arch-based distro and using AMD/Intel, use the mesa-git package from the AUR
 * If you experience severe stuttering or performance drops, these are some likely causes:
-    * For DX9-11 games (DXVK), make sure your system supports the `VK_EXT_graphics_pipeline_library` extension by running this command: `vulkaninfo | grep VK_EXT_graphics_pipeline_library`, if you don't see anything, your GPU/driver doesn't support it and your experience will be miserable
     * You may be running out of VRAM.
 Linux doesn't handle this very well, games will stutter heavily or have a sudden drop in performance when that happens.
 Try installing MangoHud and add `TDF_MANGOHUD=1`, this provides a nice overlay for various things, including VRAM usage.
 When it's above 90%, you'll start running into problems
     * If this is a modern game, your CPU may not be fast enough to handle the game and the emulation overhead
     * If this is an older game, it may not support high core count CPUs, try setting `TDF_WINE_MAXLOGICALCPUS=4` to simulate a quad-core
-    * The game may have issues with fsync (Uncharted 4 is the only one I've encountered so far), try adding `TDF_WINE_SYNC="esync"`
+    * The game may have issues with ntsync, try adding `TDF_WINE_SYNC="esync"`
-    * If this is an old UE2-based game like UT2004, this is a known issue and as of August 2023 a solution is in the works
-* If this is an older game, it may not support high core count CPUs, try setting `TDF_WINE_MAXLOGICALCPUS=4` to simulate a quad-core
 * If this is an older game, it may also be a good idea to run it using regular Wine, add `TDF_WINE_PREFERRED_VERSION=mainline`
-* If this is a DX8-11 game, try running it with WineD3D instead of DXVK by adding `TDF_DXVK=0`
+* If this is an older game that used DX8-11, try running it with WineD3D instead of DXVK by adding `TDF_DXVK=0`
-* If this is a DX8-10 game and you see striped shadows, your graphics driver probably doesn't support the `VK_EXT_depth_bias_control` extension yet (added in Mesa 23.3 for AMD/Intel)
+* If this is an older game that used DX3-7, try running it with D7VK instead of WineD3D by adding `TDF_D7VK=1`
-* Look for known issues and fixes for this game in the [DXVK issues page](https://github.com/doitsujin/dxvk/issues) (DX9-11), the [VKD3D-Proton issues page](https://github.com/HansKristian-Work/vkd3d-proton/issues) (DX12), and if you're on an AMD/Intel GPU check the [Mesa issues page](https://gitlab.freedesktop.org/mesa/mesa/-/issues) as well
+* Look for known issues and fixes for this game in the [DXVK issues page](https://github.com/doitsujin/dxvk/issues) (DX8-11), the [VKD3D-Proton issues page](https://github.com/HansKristian-Work/vkd3d-proton/issues) (DX12), and if you're on an AMD/Intel GPU check the [Mesa issues page](https://gitlab.freedesktop.org/mesa/mesa/-/issues) as well
-* If this is a DX9-11 game, create a file called `dxvk.conf` in the game's folder and tinker with [DXVK's settings](https://github.com/doitsujin/dxvk/wiki/Configuration)
+* If this is a DX8-11 game, create a file called `dxvk.conf` in the game's folder and tinker with [DXVK's settings](https://github.com/doitsujin/dxvk/wiki/Configuration)
 * If this is a DX12 game, try tinkering with [VKD3D-Proton's settings](https://github.com/HansKristian-Work/vkd3d-proton#environment-variables)
-* If the game supports DXR, try adding `unset VKD3D_CONFIG` to disable ray tracing support that's normally enabled by default by TDF
 * If you're on AMD/Intel, try tinkering with [Mesa's settings](https://docs.mesa3d.org/envvars.html).
 These are some typical settings to try first for issues on AMD (try them one by one!):
     * `export RADV_DEBUG=nodcc`
     * `export RADV_DEBUG=llvm`